lucteo/serializers/serializers.md

 The problem with this approach is that it requires the user to manually *lock* and *unlock* the mutex.
 This is considered unstructured and error-prone to be generally used.
 However, it is worth noting that a simple serializer can be implemented in terms of `async_mutex`.

+## Interface similar to `async_scope`

+*Note:* this section talks about the simple serializer, i.e., `serializer` class, but the argument extends to other serializer abstractions defined here.

+Designing the interface of a simple serializer can take several directions.
+We chose to follow the interface of `async_scope` ([@D2519R0]) for two reasons:

+* it provides the functionality that we need
+* consistency

+In terms of needed functionality, we need the following:

+* a method of adding work to the serializer
+	* this can be obtained with `spawn()`, `spawn_future()` and `nest()`
+* a method of querying the serializer whether it has work: `on_empty()`
+* allow cancellation

+Once we have `spawn()` as a way to add work to the serializer, one might wonder why do we need `spawn_future()` and `nest()`.
+We follow the same rationale as [@D2519R0] because the needs of enqueuing work are similar.

+Similar to `async_scope` we need to be able to detect whenever the serializer doesn't have work enqueued anymore.
+One reason for this is that we cannot destruct the serializer object while there is still work within it.

+And, the same way that `asynsc_scope` requires cancellation, we require cancellation support for serializers, for the same reasons.

+See also [Comparison with `async_scope`]

 Comparison with other models
 ============================